ajosedev/knowledge/literature notes/A Cloud Guru - AWS Certified Solutions Architect - Associate (SAA-C02).md

 You can also peer VPCs with other AWS accounts, and across regions.
 Peering is in a hub-and-spoke configuration, and there's no transitive peering (i.e. peering A to C through B).

 It's also possible to open your services in a VPC to another VPC by simply allowing access through the internet.
-TODO - privatelink link

 Remember to check for overlapping CIDR ranges